-The fundamentals of computer network time synchronization technology was presented in the report [17], which remains valid today.
+The fundamentals of computer clock discipline technology were presented in the 1992 report [36], which remains valid today.
 That report set forth mathematically precise models for error analysis, transient response and clock discipline principles.
-Various sections of that report were condensed and refined in the paper [16].
+Selected sections of that report were condensed and refined in the paper [35].

 In a series of careful measurements over a period of two years with selected servers in the US, Australia and Europe, an analytical model of the idiosyncratic computer clock oscillator was developed and verified.
-While a considerable body of work on this subject has acreted in the literature, the object of study has invariably been precision oscillators of the highest quality used as time and frequency standards.
+While a considerable body of work on this subject has accreted in the literature, with few exceptions the object of study has been precision oscillators of the highest quality used as time and frequency standards.
 Computer oscillators have no such pedigree, since there are generally no provisions to stabilize the ambient environment, in particular the crystal temperature.